ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

       nixos-test = nixpkgs.lib.nixosSystem rec {
         system = "x86_64-linux";

-        # The core parameter, which passes the non-default nixpkgs data source to other modules
+        # The core parameter, which passes the non-default nixpkgs instances to other nix modules
         specialArgs = {
           # To use packages from nixpkgs-stable, we need to configure some parameters for it first
           pkgs-stable = import nixpkgs-stable {